 - Municipal Historical Museum - Go beyond the natural allure of Patagonia to discover its complex and diverse cultural life at this five-room local museum, where you can look at preserved artifacts from the Kaweskar and Tehuelche tribes, as well as photographs and objects documenting the colonization of the area.

-- Muelle Historico - Located along Puerto Natales’ picturesque waterfront, the remnants of this historic dock are a popular photo-op spot because of the incredible views of the water and mountains, with rows of spindly wooden pillars leading off into the waters of Ultima Esperanza Sound.
+- Muelle Historico - Located along Puerto Natales’ picturesque waterfront, the remnants of this historic dock are a popular photo-op spot because of the incredible views of the sound and mountains, with rows of spindly wooden pillars leading off into the waters of Ultima Esperanza Sound.

 - Estancia Puerto Consuelo - A visit to a traditional estancia (Patagonian ranch) offers a fascinating glimpse into the history of this region.
 Go on horseback rides, learn about the sheep and wool industry, and enjoy traditional parillas (barbecues) at this blast from the past.

 - Cueva de Milodon National Monument - Located 15 miles from town, this cave is where the remains of an ancient giant sloth were discovered in 1895.
 This discovery was immortalized by writer Bruce Chatwin, who wrote about the cave and sloth in his popular travelogue In Patagonia.
 Now, guests can follow a path around the cavern, as well as pose with a life-size statue of the giant sloth.
+This trip is available on its own or as part of an itinerary for EcoCamp Patagonia.

 - Monumento al Viento - Located on the waterfront, this statue of a man and a woman flying, with arms outstretched, is sure to fill viewers with a sense of wonder and joy.